 How to Remove Mondo and Monkey Grass

 These recommendations are primarily for homeowners and communities that would like to start working in their neighborhood greenspace.
-For each species, we recommend herbicide-free control methods but have added an herbicide option for some species for those who are comfortable using them.
+For each species we recommend herbicide-free control methods, but have added an herbicide option for some species for those who are comfortable using them.
 These methods were selected while keeping in mind limiting soil disturbance, reducing herbicide use, and avoiding harm to other species that may be present whether they be other plants/animals.
 Manual removal is possible for all of them if you have the time.
-If the infestation is overwhelmingly severe/large, we suggest you look into professional control.
+If the infestation is overwhelmingly severe or these tips aren’t proving effective, we suggest you consider qualified professional services.

 The most effective way to remove this invasive perennial is to uproot it; however, hand pulling will not work due to the tendency for roots and rhizomes to snap off.
-You may have similar issues with using weeding tools, as you may break off roots/rhizomes as you are digging into the ground.
-The best tool we have tried so far is using a hand tiller.
-Be warned, this is quite an ab workout!
-Center the hand tiller over the plant and press into the earth about an inch to 2” down.
-Rotate counterclockwise 180 degrees, and then rotate clockwise 180 degrees.
-You should be able to easily pull the plant from the ground with all the roots and rhizomes attached.
-This plant cannot be left on-site, it will regrow even after being uprooted.
-Bag everything you pull and take off-site.
+Similarly, using hand tools like hand cultivators can break off rhizomes as you are digging.
+A soil knife or shovel is needed to pop up the roots.
+This plant cannot be left on site, it will regrow even after being uprooted.
+Bag everything you pull and take off site.

-These plants need to be bagged and disposed of off-site
+These plants needs to be bagged and disposed of off site.

 If you have any questions about this guide please email firstname.lastname@example.org.